 - Students who plan to work on a master's thesis should meet with faculty during their senior year to discuss support for their master’s degree.
 Support includes a graduate research assistantship (GRA) or a graduate teaching assistantship (GTA), and the appropriate tuition reduction and stipends.

-- Students must be an ME or NRE undergraduate student and apply to the Mechanical Engineering, Nuclear Engineering, Medical Physics, Paper Science or Bioengineering programs within the Woodruff School.
+- Students must be an ME or NRE undergraduate student and apply to the Mechanical Engineering, Nuclear Engineering, Medical Physics or Bioengineering programs within the Woodruff School.

 - Students starting as freshman at Georgia Tech must apply after earning 30 credit hours but before 75 earned credit hours, including transfer and AP credit hours.
 Applications from students with more than 75 earned hours are reviewed on a case-by-case basis.
 Students in their senior year classes will not be considered for the BS/MS Program.

 - Students starting as transfer students at Georgia Tech who have more than 75 credit hours are eligible to apply immediately after completing 12-24 credit hours at Georgia Tech.

 - Students have shown appropriate progress towards their degree program.